 The collected data undergoes preprocessing steps to handle missing values, remove outliers, and normalize the data.
 Techniques like interpolation are used to estimate missing values, ensuring a complete dataset for analysis.

 Relevant features are extracted from the raw data, including statistical measures (e.g., mean, standard deviation), temporal patterns (e.g., daily, weekly cycles), and consumption trends.
 These features serve as inputs to the deep learning model.

-hybrid deep learning model А combining CNNs and LSTMs is employed.
-The CNN layers automatically extract spatial features from the consumption data, while the LSTM layers capture temporal dependencies.
-This combination allows the model to learn complex patterns indicative of electricity theft.
+A hybrid deep learning model combining CNNs and LSTMs is employed.
+The CNN layers automatically extract spatial from features the consumption data, while the LSTM layers capture temporal dependencies.
+This combination allows the model to learn complex indicative of patterns electricity theft.